evolvingweb/chef-deploy-drupal/dev-notes.md

 [part](http://jtimberman.housepub.org/blog/2013/03/19/anatomy-of-a-test-kitchen-1-dot-0-cookbook-part-2/)
 blog post.

-#### Travis
+#### Travis CI
 Right now, [Travis-CI](https://travis-ci.org/) is being used only minimally;
 only `foodcritic` and `knife cookbook test` are run against the cookbook.
 I tried to setup a simple convergence test using minitest.
 [Here](https://gist.github.com/amirkdv/5880307) is the `Rakefile` and [here](https://gist.github.com/amirkdv/5880656) is the `Gemfile` I used.

-The first thing to remember is that Travis workers have (an old version) of Chef [running](http://about.travis-ci.org/docs/user/ci-environment/#How-VM-images-are-upgraded-and-deployed), so the `Gemfile` should specifically ask for a modern version of Chef to be installed alongside (say `11.2.0`) the original one.
+The first thing to remember is that Travis workers have (an old version of) Chef [running](http://about.travis-ci.org/docs/user/ci-environment/#How-VM-images-are-upgraded-and-deployed), which is used by Travis itself to provision them.
+So, the `Gemfile` should specifically ask for a modern version of Chef to be installed alongside (say `11.2.0`) the original one.

 Fixing that, Chef would get stuck while trying to perform `action :restart` on `mysql`.
 Since Travis workers have MySQL running [on boot](http://about.travis-ci.org/docs/user/database-setup/#MySQL), I tried running the following as a `before_script` in `.travis.yml`: